Get 100+ Years of Combined Legal Experience on Your Side

 A debtor-creditor relationship is formed whenever a person or entity borrows or lends money, or contracts for goods or services, with another person or entity, conditioned on some future payment(s) or other performances, both parties must adhere to their obligations..
 If one party fails to uphold their end of the contract, the other party can exercise their rights to enforce the contract or gain some other relief.
 If you are a debtor or creditor involved in a financial dispute or contractual dispute, our team can help work toward a resolution and protect your rights.

-Arseneault & Fassett, LLP is a premier boutique law firm providing personalized legal representation to both debtors and creditors.
+Arseneault & Fassett, LLC is a specialized boutique law firm providing personalized legal representation to both debtors and creditors.
 Whether you are owed money or have suffered harm because a creditor violated your rights, we can help.
 With more than 100 years of combined experience, we know what it takes to zealously advocate for clients in civil litigation cases.
 Webe are committed to achieving a favorable outcome on your behalf.

 As a creditor, you have provided money or goods to a debtor in good faith, with the expectation that the debtor will honor their obligations with integrity.
 When the debtor fails to do so, it can have a devastating impact on your business and your peace of mind.